seamile/jsonfmt/README.md

 - Filter all `name` fields by relative path:

     ```shell
-    # use `-q` to specify which query language you choice
+    # use `-l` to specify the query language of JSON
-    $ jsonfmt.py -q jsonpath -p '$..name' test/example.json
+    $ jsonfmt.py -l jsonpath -p '$..name' test/example.json
     ```

     *Output:*